RasmusKnothNielsen/Project_Silla/README.md

 # Silla
 ### This application is developed by:
-Niki Ryom Hansen - nikiryom@gmail.com\
+Niki Ryom Hansen - nikiryom at gmail dot com\
-Rasmus Knoth Neldeborg - rasmus@neldeborg.com\
+Rasmus Knoth Neldeborg - rasmus at neldeborg dot com\
-Knud Billing - knudjbilling@gmail.com\
+Knud Billing - knudjbilling at gmail dot com\
-Thomas Dahl - mail@thomasdahl.one
+Thomas Dahl - mail at thomasdahl dot one

 This project is developed as a final Examproject for AP in Computer Science, KEA.